apasquale/chocolatey-packages/README.md

 This repo contains the following packages:
 - gister
-- multiEdit
+- multiedit
-- powerShellTools
+- powershelltools
-- routingAssistant
+- routingassistant
-- specFlow
+- specflow
-- vsCommands.VS2013
+- vscommands.vs2013

 Install with the following chocolatey command: